-rainfall was higher than that expected.
+Levees of the Kariyata and Ikarashi Rivers (Figure 1) in Niigata Prefecture, Japan, which were branches of the Shinano River, gave way in 2004 during heavy rain that was part of a 300-year flood event [11].
+About 10,000 houses were flooded and 12 people were drowned during the flooding.
+A flood-control dam located upstream and levees withstood a 100-year flood in the Kariyata River.
+Two flood-control dams were also constructed upon the Ikarashi River; however, the rainfall that fell was higher than that expected.
 Following the flood, the policy of flood control in Niigata Prefecture was revised; that is, the upstream levees were constructed lower than previously and a retarding basin was planned for about 100 ha of paddy fields to ensure that water overflow across the levee was guided to the retarding basin, which is devoid of people.
-About 400 houses in areas of high flood risk were moved to safer areas in Ikarashi; residents in the basin of the Ikarashi River preferred to shift rather than safeguard their existing homes [16].
-Figures 4.15 and 4.16 show the sketch of the Ikarashi River in future.
-Figure 4.15 is a shortcut and a dredging of river bed, and Fig. 4.16 is a raising of levee and a widen of river [17, 18].
+About 400 houses in areas of high flood risk were moved to safer areas in Ikarashi; residents in the basin of the Ikarashi River preferred to shift rather than safeguard their existing homes.

-The levees of the Asuwa River (Figs 4.1 and 4.17) in Fukui Prefecture, Japan, were destroyed by heavy rainfall in 2004; many houses were flooded.
-Approximately 60% of those injured during the flood were elderly; consequently, the government devised guidelines for supporting refugees in the case of a disaster [19, 20].
+The levees of the Asuwa River (Figure 1) in Fukui Prefecture, Japan, were destroyed by heavy rainfall in 2004; many houses were flooded.
+Approximately 60% of those injured during the flood were elderly; consequently, the government devised guidelines for supporting refugees in the case of a disaster [11].
 Moreover, information on flooding was revised to make it easy to understand for all readers.
-For an example, the difference of words between 'dangerous water levels' and 'special precaution water levels' was clearly explained.
-Table 4.2 is the result of questionnaire whether people along the Asuwa River have the disaster consciousness or not and hear the flood warning or the refuge notice or not [21].
+For example, the difference between 'dangerous water levels' and 'special precaution water levels' was clearly explained.